lamalab-org/toolminutes/papers/core_bench.md

 ### LAB-Bench

-This benchmark proposed by Laurent et al. [@laurent2024labbenchmeasuringcapabilitieslanguage] is focused on evaluating agents in the scientific domain and more specifically in the medical chemistry domain.
-It is multimodal including tasks such as analyzing lab images, scientific tables, lab protocols or the retrieval from biological databases.
+This benchmark proposed by Laurent et al. [@laurent2024labbenchmeasuringcapabilitieslanguage] is focused on evaluating agents in the scientific domain, specifically in the medical/biochemistry domain.
+It is multimodal, including tasks such as analyzing lab images, scientific tables, lab protocols, or retrieving data from biological databases.

-![Figure taken from by Laurent et al. paper [@laurent2024labbenchmeasuringcapabilitieslanguage] illustrating the results of the different leading LLMs in LAB-Bench.](core_bench_papers/core_bench_2.png)
+![Figure taken from Laurent et al. paper [@laurent2024labbenchmeasuringcapabilitieslanguage] illustrating the results of the different leading LLMs in LAB-Bench.](core_bench_papers/core_bench_2.png)

 ## Problem setting